 In the best examples, workers are involved in every step of the contract negotiation process.
 Workers in a union can set their own bargaining agenda and vote on contracts.
 They often vote to take collective action if the boss refuses to meet their terms during negotiations.
 Democracy in a union allows workers of all races, ethnicities, genders, and sexual orientation to have a voice.

 Read our organizing guide for more on the basics of unions, organizing, and how to join the labor movement.

-EWOC will host a discussion on Tuesday, July 13th at 8pm ET with three workplace organizers.
-Cora Bergantinos-Crespo is a geneticist and the president of Columbia Postdoctoral Workers-UAW Local 4100, Michelle Gonzales is a registered nurse and a New York State Nurses Association (NYSNA) organizer, and Robert Hughes is union steward of Unite Here Local 23 and Co-chair of Central Indiana DSA.
+Want to learn more about what a union is?
+Check out this webinar featuring Cora Bergantinos-Crespo, a geneticist and the president of Columbia Postdoctoral Workers-UAW Local 4100; Michelle Gonzales, a registered nurse and a New York State Nurses Association (NYSNA) organizer; and Robert Hughes, a union steward of Unite Here Local 23 and Co-chair of Central Indiana DSA.